Tarawa

 Tarawa is an atoll and the capital of the Republic of Kiribati, in the Micronesia region of the central Pacific Ocean.
-It comprises North Tarawa, which has 6,629 inhabitants and much in common with other more remote islands of the Gilberts group, and South Tarawa, which has 56,388 inhabitants As of 2015, half of the country's total population.
+It comprises North Tarawa, which has 6,629 inhabitants and much in common with other more remote islands of the Gilbert group, and South Tarawa, which has 56,388 inhabitants As of 2015, half of the country's total population.
 The atoll was the site of the Battle of Tarawa during World War II.

 Etymology

 Tarawa is an old Gilbertese form for Te Rawa, meaning "The Passage" (of the Lagoon), named for the unusual large ship channel to the lagoon.
 In the popular etymology based on Kiribati mythology, Nareau, the God-spider, distinguished Karawa, the sky, from Marawa, the Sea, from Tarawa, the land.

 Geography

 Tarawa has a large lagoon, 500 km2 in total area, and a wide reef.
 The lagoon is widely open to the ocean, with a large ship pass.
 Although naturally abundant in fish and shellfish of all kinds, marine resources are being strained by the large and growing population.
 Drought is frequent, but in normal years rainfall is sufficient to maintain breadfruit, papaya and banana trees as well as coconut and pandanus.

 North Tarawa consists of a string of islets from Buariki in the north to Buota in the south.
 The islets are separated in places by wide channels that are best crossed at low tide, and there is a ferry service between Buota and Abatao.
 Only Buota is connected by road to South Tarawa, via a bridge.

 On South Tarawa, the construction of causeways has now created a single strip of land from Betio in the west to Tanaea in the northeast.
+Previously, Betio, the site of the battle of Tarawa, was only 291 acres in size.